 If selected, you can search for part of the name, or you can use a regular expression.
-The case must match exactly.
+Match the case exactly.
 Regular expressions give you advanced search capabilities.
 For example, http://msdn.microsoft.com/en-us/library/k3zs4axe%28VS.80%29.aspx.

-• If you want to search all probes you can type the regular expression as "."(dot) and it will search all the probes.
+• If you want to search all probes you can type the regular expression as "."(dot) to search all the probes.